 2 people favorited this theater

 Opened February 15, 1924, the Hoosier Theatre shared a three-story building with the Illiana Hotel (now apartments) and storefronts.
 It could seat around 650 and originally featured both vaudeville and movies.
 It was equipped with a Kimball organ, which was opened by organist John Muri.

-In 1963, the Wurlitzer organ from the massive Uptown Theatre in Chicago was moved into the Hoosier but it was never installed.
+In 1963, the Wurlitzer organ from the massive Uptown Theatre in Chicago was moved into the Hoosier Theatre but it was never installed.
 It eventually was broken up for parts.

-In 1987, the theater was added to the National Register of Historic Places.
+In 1987, the theatre was added to the National Register of Historic Places.

 Just login to your account and subscribe to this theater